Board of Directors

 Lisa also works part time with Family Services Ottawa in their Supervised Access program.
 This program provides a safe, neutral, and child-focused setting for children to visit with their parent or relative.
 All visits and exchanges take place under the supervision of trained staff.

-Lisa is a member of the Shepherds of Good Hope Governance Committee.
+Lisa serves on the Shepherds of Good Hope Governance Committee.

 Robin Sellar